omniscientjs/omniscient/README.md

 ### Cursors

 With cursors, components can have the outer immutable structure swapped when a component's data is changed.
-A re-render can be triggered, but only components trees with data affected by the change will actually be re-rendered.
+A re-render can be triggered, but only component trees referencing data affected by the change will actually be re-rendered.

 ```js
 var React     = require('react'),